 London EC1V 0HB

-Dr James Rodgers is Reader (Associate Professor) in International Journalism, and Associate Dean for Global Engagement in the School of Arts and Social Sciences.
+Dr James Rodgers is Reader (Associate Professor) in International Journalism, and Assistant Vice-President (Global Engagement).

-In the academic year 2020-21, he will be teaching on the MA International Journalism (Journalistic Storytelling; International News; Journalism Ethics), and the BA Journalism (Introduction to News Writing; Reporting Conflict), as well as supervising PhD students and postgraduate and undergraduate dissertations.
+In the academic year 2022-23, he is teaching on the MA International Journalism (Journalistic Storytelling; International News; Journalism Ethics), and the BA Journalism (Introduction to News Writing; Reporting Conflict), as well as supervising PhD students and postgraduate and undergraduate dissertations.

 James' particular areas of interest in international journalism are Russia and the former Soviet Union, and the Middle East.
 Much of his research has a historical focus, seeking to understand the way that history influences narratives and reporting of current events.

 Before entering Journalism academia full time in 2010, James was a journalist for twenty years.
 He spent fifteen years at the BBC, completing correspondent postings in Moscow, Brussels, and Gaza, as well as numerous other assignments.
 These included reporting from New York and Washington after 9/11, and covering the war in Iraq in 2003 and 2004.

 In addition to his academic work, James still works as a journalist, contributing print, web, and broadcast work to news outlets in Britain and the United States.
-In the last 12 months, he has contributed to the BBC, NBC Think, Forbes.com, History Today, The New European, and the British Journalism Review.
+In the last 12 months, he has contributed to the BBC, NBC Think, Al Jazeera English, History Today, and The New European.

 In spring 2020, he was awarded the John C. Hartsock prize for his article “Making Space for a New Picture of the World: Boys in Zinc and Chernobyl Prayer by Svetlana Alexievich,” published in Literary Journalism Studies (Vol. 11, No. 2, December 2019).